 Palliative care for cardiovascular diseases

 Cardiovascular diseases can affect a person’s quality of life and their ability to care for themselves.
 Cardiovascular diseases include:

 Palliative care may be underutilized globally for people with cardiovascular diseases, according to the

 In a 2019 review, researchers studied trends in places of death for people with cardiovascular diseases in the United States.
 The review notes that early palliative care may help increase the likelihood that people with these diseases will experience their desired end-of-life outcomes.
 Increasing early palliative care may also increase referrals to hospice care.

 Palliative care for cardiovascular disease may help symptom relief, mental health support, and decision making for people with these diseases and their families.
 It may also include help with end-of-life planning, should that be needed.

 Palliative care for dementia

 Dementia is associated with deteriorating brain function.
-It greatly impacts a person’s cognition, memory, language, judgment, and behavior.
+It greatly impacts a person’s:

 Palliative care might include treatment for anxiety caused by dementia.
 As the illness progresses, it might involve helping family members make difficult decisions about feeding or caring for their loved one.
 It can also involve support for family caregivers.